 “For me, it’s huge.
 I’ve seen it firsthand.
 My grandpa was a Vietnam veteran and someone I am very close to.
 The things that they go through, things you just can’t imagine.
 It’s just amazing for me as someone who has been so privileged to live the life of driving race cars.
 Talking to my grandfather has been the sounding board for me,” Burton said.

-The Holiday for Heroes program guests visiting the NASCAR Hall of Fame throughout November and December can participate by making small, voluntary donations.
+The Holiday for Heroes program guests who visit the NASCAR Hall of Fame throughout November and December can participate by making small, voluntary donations.
 While most individual contributions ranged between one and five dollars, the collective effort added up quickly, with hundreds of visitors choosing to give because modest gestures, when shared widely, can generate substantial impact.

 Representatives from Veterans Bridge Home echoed that appreciation, noting that the funds raised help veterans establish stability, build connections, and navigate the transition into civilian life.